 Employers need to be alert to avoiding discrimination in many areas of the employment relationship from recruitment and remuneration to promotions and redundancy selection.
 Vardags is able to help employees who are facing difficulties in any of these areas and provide support through both internal company processes and Employment Tribunals.
 The team’s considerable experience and skillset allows us to be confident that we will reach the best possible outcome for each of our clients.
 We fight hard for our clients to tackle discrimination no matter the opposition.

-If you are pursuing a claim for race discrimination and your employer’s equal opportunities track record is poor or where your employer is only paying lip service to an equal opportunities policy, this could be relevant evidence for your case.
+All employers should promote an equal opportunities workplace.
+There should be a clear policy in place demonstrating a commitment to diversity at work.A lack of diversity in the workplace could point to unconscious bias.If you are pursuing a claim for race discrimination and your employer’s equal opportunities track record is poor or where your employer is only paying lip service to an equal opportunities policy, this could be relevant evidence for your case.